RU2018-CS520/Assignment1-Path-Planning-and-Search-Algorithms/docs/description.md

 ```
 **return vals:**
 ```
-int blockCount in [1 : inf]: the number of blocks has opened, used to measure how hard the maze is list goalPath with element (row, col): a path from S to G. [] if not exist.
+int blockCount in [1 : inf]: The number of blocks have been opened.
+A reference of how hard the maze is. list goalPath with element (row, col): a path from S to G. [] if not exist.
 REMEMBER: maze.path = goalPath int maxDepth in [1 : inf]: the max depth of explored blocks, another way to measure how hard the maze is
 ```